nicolasboulay/index2share/README.md

 ##Example
 ###WINDOWS EXAMPLE

-Alice has many usb keys with many files on it.
+Alice has many USB keys with many files on it.
 Bob wants some of these files, but Alice cannot give her keys to Bob.
-Index program will create .idx file to enable Bob to choose files with the file explorer.
-Then Alice will re-run index program, to finish a copie.
+Index2share program will create .idx file to enable Bob to choose files, with the file explorer.
+Then Alice will re-run index2share program, to finish the copies.

 * Alice copies all the files of the install in the base of each removable drive, ( example, e:\).
 * Alice double clics on e:\index2share\runme.bat.